A day spent sauntering from dale to dale in many weathers11th April 2018

-For whatever reason, doubts entered my mind as to whether my spell away from work was going to be enough to achieve my desired aim.
+For whatever reason, doubts entered my mind whether my spell away from work was going to be enough to achieve my desired aim.
 In hindsight, more than rest and recuperation was in order.
-The emotional heavy lifting of recent months is a reminder of that I move towards the next stage of my working life.
+The emotional heavy lifting of recent months is a reminder that I am moving towards the next stage of my working life.
 Learning to deal with unwanted intrusive thoughts and rethinking my career has been part of this, work that takes its share of time.

 Thankfully, their route either diverged from mine or I diverged from theirs as I followed the concessionary path along the floor of Cressbrook Dale.
 Until this point, I had been revisiting parts encountered the year before.
 My southbound lot this time around was to be passage through woodland under greying skies.
 A public footpath was joined before Ravenstonedale Cottages and I encountered some resting ladies asking where Tansley Dale was.
 Thinking back to the episode, my directions may have been terse but I hope that they sufficed.